All Episodes

 Oh, you're my kind of guy.

-As a forensic accountant, I will be able to retrieve all these missing facts and figures through bank records, receipts, accurately account for every transaction.
+As a forensic accountant, I will be able to retrieve all these missing facts and figures through bank records, receipts, and accurately account for every transaction.

 Every penny.